 Many companies begin implementing a maintenance system by first dealing with problems as they occur, called reactive maintenance.
 The philosophy is “if it’s not broke, don’t fix it”.
 Adopting this approach assures that corrective, emergency or breakdown maintenance activities are performed to keep equipment operational after problems occur.
-There are valid reasons for starting with reactive maintenance as it is easy to implement and cost effective upfront but problematic over time.
+There are valid reasons for starting with reactive maintenance as it is easy to implement and cost-effective upfront but problematic over time.
+Below we delve into how preventative maintenance and reactive maintenance play into running your business.

 Reasons for Reactive Maintenance